-The national medicine regulatory authority (INFARMED) (www.infarmed.pt) is the authority responsible for the monitoring, supervision and enforcement of the provisions of the Medicines Act and the Medical Devices Act.
+The national medicine regulatory authority (INFARMED) (www.infarmed.pt) is the authority responsible for the monitoring, supervision and enforcement of the Medicines Act and the Medical Devices Act and related legislation and rulings.
+It also approves prices and reimbursement of medicines and of medical devices.
 Members of the respective Board of Directors are appointed for a three year period by the government.